Skip to content

 Part Required Notes

-ID yes User-provided integer ID, unique inside the collection.
+ID yes Public string or non-negative integer ID, unique inside the collection.

 primary vector yes Dense float32 vector with collection dimension.

-metadata field no JSON-like dict used for filters, text search, and display.
+metadata field no JSON-like dict used for filters, BM25 search, and display.

 named vectors no Extra dense vectors attached to the same ID.